 groups present a final concert in December and have additional opportunities to perform

 Theory Classes: Theory classes are offered every other spring semester.

 The Preparatory Program at Illinois Wesleyan University is offering a limited number

-by musical potential and financial need.
+will be selected by musical potential and financial need.

 Scholarship recipients are expected to attend lessons held weekly at Illinois Wesleyan